 Natalia Lesniak, lighting designer at Lumen Architecture, has worked on experiments and research that focus on the impact of light on circadian rhythms, cognitive performance, and on the development of research-based light therapy and design strategies.
 She works on a range of residential, office, hospitality, retail, and other commercial projects where she advises on the integration of circadian research.

 Light is the primary stimulus that synchronizes our body clock with the solar day.
 Our bodies evolved at a time scale much slower than the rate at which we alter our environment.
-American spend 95 percent of our time in indoor environments that are novel in comparison to our evolutionary past.
+Americans spend 95 percent of our time in indoor environments that are novel in comparison to our evolutionary past.
 At night we are bombarded by light from personal devices, televisions, street lamps, signage, and more.
 Consequently, we receive too little light during daytime hours and too much light at night.
 This is exacerbated in northern latitudes where the days are shorter and daylight less intense.
 Add cloudy or overcast climates, and the daylight resource found in buildings is woefully inadequate at supporting our body clocks.